eliona-smart-building-assistant/python-eliona-api-client/docs/AssetsApi.md

 Create or update an asset

-Creates an asset if no asset  or updating it if already exists.
+Creates an asset if no asset exists or update it if already exists.
 Uses the unique combination of project id and global asset id for updating.

 ### Example